ls1intum/Artemis/docs/dev/cypress.rst

 -----------
 The Artemis Dockerfile as well as the MySQL image are already maintained because they are used in other Artemis Docker setups.
 Therefore, only Cypress and the Cypress Docker image require active maintenance.
 Since the Cypress test suite simulates a real user, it makes sense to execute the test suite with the latest Chrome browser.
 The Cypress Docker image we use always has a specific Chrome version installed.
-Therefore, the `docker-compose file <https://github.com/ls1intum/Artemis/blob/develop/src/main/docker/cypress/docker-compose.yml>`__ as well as the `build plan for the Cypress smoke tests <https://bamboo.ase.in.tum.de/build/admin/edit/editBuildDocker.action?buildKey=ARTEMIS-AETBB-QE>`__ should be updated every month to make sure that the latest Cypress image for the Chrome browser is used.
+Therefore, the `docker-compose file <https://github.com/ls1intum/Artemis/blob/develop/src/main/docker/cypress/docker-compose.yml>`__ as well as the `build plan configuration for the Cypress tests on test server 3 <https://bamboo.ase.in.tum.de/build/admin/edit/editBuildDocker.action?buildKey=ARTEMIS-AETBB-QE>`__ should be updated every month to make sure that the latest Cypress image for the Chrome browser is used.